ACEnglish/kanpig/README.md

 By default, the `--gpenalty` is applied to the scoring function as the difference between a path's node count and a haplotype's variant count.
 With `--squish` the score is weighed by the path's node count minus one.
 This means paths with fewer nodes are preferred over paths with a consistent representation to the alignment.
-This parameter is useful for multi-sample VCFs where consistency between variants' genotypes is more important than preserving the set of exact set of variants that best reflect those described by the alignments.
+This parameter is useful for multi-sample VCFs where consistency between variants' genotypes is more important than preserving the exact set of variants that best reflect those described by the alignments.

 ### `--ab`
+Minimum allele balance for compound heterozygous genotypes to be possible.
 In loci where reads cluster into a potentially compound heterozygous site, the proportion of reads supporting the haplotype with lower coverage must have at least `--ab` fraction of the reads.
 Otherwise, we assume that the lower-covered haplotype is a mapping/sequencing anaomaly and treat its reads as supporting the reference.
 This parameter at 0.20 boosts specificity and genotype concordance at the cost of (a little bit less) recall.